 You can proc sort step as below which will sort the data based on custid and month and the unique orders are kept in the dataset.
 The duplicate observation is sent to a different dataset using the dupout option.

 proc sort data=orders out=sort1 nodupkey dupout=dups; by custid month; run;

-Note, the output in the dataset specified in DUPOUT option gives us the 1st records for each BY group.
-What if we want to have all the duplicate values in the output dataset.
+Note, that the output in the dataset specified in DUPOUT option gives us the 1st records for each BY group.
+What if we want to have all the duplicate values in the output dataset?

 proc sort data=orders nouniquekeys out=alldups uniqueout=uniques; by custid month; run;

 This combination can be used instead of the First and last dataset variables and in a few lines of code.
-Below are all the unique records which are stored in uniques dataset.
+Below are all the unique records that are stored in the unique dataset.

 PROC SORT uses the ‘collating sequence’ to determine the sorted order of values.

 There are two commonly used collating sequences, EBCDIC (for mainframe systems) and ASCII (for most other machines running Operating Systems like Windows and UNIX).